bazel-contrib/rules_nodejs/docs/examples.md

 See styles directory inside the [examples/app](https://github.com/bazelbuild/rules_nodejs/tree/stable/examples/app/styles) example.

-### TypeScript

-Most of the examples show TypeScript usage.
-Also look in [packages/typescript/test](https://github.com/bazelbuild/rules_nodejs/tree/stable/packages/typescript/test) for lots of handling of edge cases.

 ### Kotlin

 The Kotlin language can compile to JS.
 The result has a very large stdlib JS payload, so we don't recommend this for most uses.